mgoldcoin/mgold/en/waves-client/account-management/ledger-nano.md

 **Access your accounts using your web browser or desktop client**

-1. Visit [https://client.wavesplatform.com](https://client.wavesplatform.com) (Google Chrome or Firefox browser) or open desktop app.
+1. Make sure your Ledger Nano S is connected and unlocked and that other cryptocurrency apps are not running and not intercepting the connection between Ledger Nano and Waves app.
-2. Make sure your Ledger Nano S is connected and unlocked, and that you’ve opened the Waves app.
+2. Visit [https://client.wavesplatform.com](https://client.wavesplatform.com) (Google Chrome or Firefox browser) or open desktop app.
-3. Click on **Restore account** > **Import accounts**.
+3. Click on **Import accounts** if you are using the Waves app for the first time or click on **Create a new account** > **Import accounts**.
 4. Choose **Import accounts from your Ledger Nano S**.
 An address selection page will appear.

 ![](/_assets/ledger_nano_03.png)